 Isrina nodded as Shien gave her a napkin to wipe the endless waterfalls.
 When she blew her nose onto the napkin, she noticed Shien getting something from his room downstairs.
-He then came back with a stuffed black capped chickadee and squeezed the cute object.
+He then came back with a stuffed black-capped chickadee and squeezed the cute object.

-Isrina couldn’t help it but crack a smile.
+Isrina cracked a smile.

 “You know, my little chickadee,” Isrina said.
 “When you were still a baby, your dad and I tried to decide which stuffed bird to give you.”

 “We thought of either the black-capped chickadee or the black and white warbler.”

 “Then, how did you all decide the chickadee?”